Images of Perioral Dermatitis (Pediatric) (4)

 Perioral Dermatitis (Pediatric)

-Perioral dermatitis is an acne-like problem commonly seen around the mouth in children.
+Perioral dermatitis is an acne-like condition commonly seen around the mouth in children.

-- The rash may be mildly itchy (pruritic) and it may come and go (wax and wane) over time.
+- The rash may be mildly itchy or burn, and it may come and go over time.

 - Using a topical steroid may trigger perioral dermatitis.

 - Fluorinated dental care products and skin products containing petrolatum, paraffin, or isopropyl myristate may trigger the condition.

 Who's At Risk?

 Perioral dermatitis commonly occurs in children and in adults, and it is especially common in children with darker skin colors.

 Tiny firm papules (solid bumps) and pustules (pus-filled bumps), with or without scaling skin, that appear around the mouth and sometimes around the nose and eyes.
 In darker skin colors, redness may be harder to see, or it may appear purple or darker brown.
 In lighter skin colors, the rash may appear pink or red.